haozhiwen-fighting/Contrast-enhanced-Ultrasound-for-Thyroid-Nodules-Diagnosis/README.md

 images simultaneously, using the dual-image display format.
 Each frame of the dual-images had a resolution of 600×800 pixels.
+## How to get the datasets🔥🔥🔥🔥🔥🔥
+If you are interested in accessing the dataset for study purposes can reach out to us via email(941042281@qq.com).
+Upon contacting us, you will be required to sign a privacy agreement, ensuring that the data is used solely for non-commercial purposes.

 ## Contributing